makrai/notes/levin05-ch3-current.md

   * As Davis (2001), Davis and Koenig (2000), and Van Valin (1999) point out,
-  * Dowty’s proto-roles are not “reified”; that is, they are not present in the grammatical representation of a sentence, nor does any grammatical process refer to them.
+  * Dowty’s proto-roles are not “reified”; that is, they are not present in the grammatical representation of a sentence, nor does any grammatical process refer to them
   * figure only in the mapping from lexical semantics to syntax, and,
   * no semantic roles to arguments as an intermediate stage in the mapping.
 In
-    * traditional view; the entailments a verb imposes on an argument are used to determine that argument’s semantic role, and then mapping rules determine its realization on the basis of this role.
+    * traditional view; the entailments a verb imposes on an argument are used to determine that argument’s semantic role, and then mapping rules determine its realization on the basis of this role
 * proto-roles to instantiate important conceptual categories, prominent in cognitive development, but lacking an explicit role in grammar
   * compared to feature decomposition